BrianSeong99/Agglayer_UnifiedBridge/README.md

 ) payable
 ```

-The assets transferred from source chain via `bridgeAsset` should have already transferred to this new jumpPoint Smart contract on destination network.
+The assets transferred from source chain via `bridgeAsset` should have already transferred to this new JumpPoint Smart contract on destination network.

-1. Once instantiated, first thing is to check the asset that was transferred to `this`, whether is a `ETH` token, `WETH` token, Custom Gas Token, or ERC-20 token.
+1. Once instantiated, first thing is to check the asset that was transferred to this JumpPoint Smart Contract, whether is a `ETH` token, `WETH` token, Custom Gas Token, or ERC-20 token.
 2. Depending on the token type, transfer the token accordingly to the final `callAddress`, and then do the smart contract call with `callData`
 3. If the execution fails on the `callAddress` contract, tokens are transferred to `fallbackAddress`.